• Skip to primary navigation

 Gather and prep ingredients – or as the French say “mise en place.”
 Taking the time to gather and prep ingredients at the beginning may lead to a smoother, more enjoyable cooking experience. 🙂

-Preheat the oven to 425°F. Coat a large rimmed baking sheet with nonstick cooking spray.
+Preheat the oven to 425°F. Coat a large sheet pan with nonstick cooking spray.

 Large bowl with taco seasoning, lime juice, and garlic-infused oil being whisked with a fork.